elixir-lang/elixir/CONTRIBUTING.md

 help.
 They should remain focused in scope and avoid containing unrelated commits.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.
+**IMPORTANT**: By submitting a patch, you agree that your work will be made public forever and will be licensed under the license used by the project.

 If you have any significant pull request in mind (e.g. implementing features, refactoring code, porting to a different language), **please ask first**